-From Brian Fies, the acclaimed graphic novelist of Mom’s Cancer, Whatever Happened to the World of Tomorrow?, and A Fire Story, comes a classic comic book adventure for all ages
+From Brian Fies, the multi-award-winning, acclaimed graphic novelist of Mom’s Cancer, Whatever Happened to the World of Tomorrow?, and A Fire Story, comes a classic comic book adventure for all ages.

 Decades after being imprisoned for threatening his city with an army of giant robots, an elderly scientist reenters society, only to discover he needs help navigating life in the 21st century.
-Experiencing real kindness and friendship for the first time ever, his new relationships challenge the inventor’s single-minded devotion for vengeance—just as his plans threaten to spiral out of his control.
-An homage to the classic cartoons of the 1940s, The Last Mechanical Monster is about ambition, creativity, mortality, friendship, and legacy.
-How do we want to be remembered?
-And what will we leave behind?
+Experiencing real kindness and friendship for the first time, his new relationships challenge the inventor’s single-minded devotion for vengeance—just as his plans threaten to spiral out of his control.
+The Last Mechanical Monster by Brian Fies is a story about ambition, creativity, mortality, friendship, and legacy.
+But it is also a story about how we want to be remembered, and what we leave behind.

-This latest graphic novel from Brian Fies (Mom’s Cancer, Whatever Happened to the World of Tomorrow?, and A Fire Story) already has a fanbase and a considerable history of accomplishment.
-Initially published online as a webcomic, it was nominated for an Eisner Award for Best Digital Comic in both 2014 and 2015.
+This latest graphic novel from Brian Fies already has a fan base and a considerable history of accomplishment.
+Initially published online as a webcomic, it was nominated for an Eisner Award for Best Digital Comic.
 It is also a pivot from Fies’s more serious graphic novels, created at a time when he was between large, demanding projects, and needing to remind himself that comics could and should be fun and provide a joyful escape—something we can all use a little more of these days.

 Includes a four-page removable paper toy on card stock for readers to create their own mechanical monster